ErikDeveloperNot/jsonP/README.md

 **key** - the elements key name.
 **parent** - the object_id of the parent container.
 **err** - pointer to an error struct.
 On a failure will contain the error message.
+*Note this version of the method only works if the parent container is an object, not with arrays.*

 For the search_path_element version see [using search_path_element](#using-search_path_element).
 For the path/delim version see [using path/delim](#using-path/delim).